 A total of 5 chapels were constructed during the construction and expansion periods of the palace.

-The chapels were played a very important role in the daily life at the palace up until the French Revolution.
+The chapels played a very important role in the daily life at the palace up until the French Revolution.
 This means that ever since Louis VIII turned his hunting lodge into a castle, a chapel was constructed as well.

 Deeming all other chapels insufficient, Louis XIV built a huge baroque chapel to serve his needs.